Performance nutrition: Part 5 of 6.

-Understanding why you should consider maintaining high carbohydrate availability during a race… and whether doing so will improve performance.
+Why should you consider maintaining high carbohydrate availability during a race?
+And, will high carbohydrate availability improve your performance?

 13th June 2021.